Configure apps by using configuration files

-The .NET Framework, through configuration files, gives developers and administrators control and flexibility over the way applications run.
+.NET Framework gives developers and administrators control and flexibility over the way applications run through configuration files.
 Configuration files are XML files that can be changed as needed.
 An administrator can control which protected resources an application can access, which versions of assemblies an application will use, and where remote applications and objects are located.
 Developers can put settings in configuration files, eliminating the need to recompile an application every time a setting changes.
 This section describes what can be configured and why configuring an application might be useful.

 Managed code can use the classes in the System.Configuration namespace to read settings from the configuration files, but not to write settings to those files.

-This topic describes the syntax of configuration files and provides information about the three types of configuration files: machine, application, and security.
+This article describes the syntax of configuration files and provides information about the three types of configuration files: machine, application, and security.

 Configuration files contain elements, which are logical data structures that set configuration information.
 Within a configuration file, you use tags to mark the beginning and end of an element.
 For example, the